 8 Step Plan for your Business

-Some businesses are forced to close due to a disaster or emergency never reopen.
-Smaller businesses are especially vulnerable because they do not typically have the resources to cover continuing expenses if income is interrupted.
-A business can greatly reduce the chances of a disaster becoming a death sentence for your business by planning ahead.
-Here's what you need to have in place.
+Unfortunately there are times some businesses are forced to close due to a disaster or emergency and are not able to reopen.
+Small businesses are especially vulnerable because they do not usually have the means to continue paying expenses when income is interrupted.
+By planning ahead your business can greatly reduce the chances of a disaster becoming a death sentence for your business.
+Here are a few things that should be in place.

-Identify natural disasters most likely to occur in your area.
+Identify which natural disasters are most likely to occur in your area.
 Recognize that some disasters can be very localized, like a tornado or brush fire and others can affect a wide area like hurricanes or floods.
-You will need a plan that is flexible enough to deal with both situations.
+You will need a plan flexible enough to deal with both situations.

-Review your insurance protection.
-First, you need to understand what is covered and what is not covered.
+You should review your insurance protection.
+First, it is best to understand what is covered and what is not covered.
 For instance, while many business insurance policies cover loss of income that only applies to causes of loss specified in business insurance policies.
 Flood, earthquake, and acts of terrorism are often excluded as covered causes of loss.
-Moreover, when a disaster does not affect you directly, even if the cause of loss is covered, you would not be compensated for lost business income.
+More so, when a disaster does not affect you directly, even if the cause of loss is covered, you would not be compensated for lost business income.
 Scenarios like this include a major supplier suspending operations or a significant part of your customer base being forced to evacuate due to flood or fire.

 Once you understand what is covered you need to review the amounts of insurance you need.
-Will your insurance protection be enough to see you through a transition period and get your business up and running again?
+You should confirm that your insurance protection will be enough to see you through a transition period and get your business up and running again.

-Assign key responsibilities to employees and make sure everyone knows who is responsible for what in the event of a disaster.
+Your employees should be assigned key responsibilities and make sure everyone knows who is responsible for what in the event of a disaster.
 Typical responsibilities include deciding whether to implement the emergency plan, contacting employees, setting up temporary operations, etc.

-Make an emergency contact list that includes names, addresses, phone numbers, and email and makes sure all employees have a copy.
-Contacts should include local fire, police, and federal authorities like FEMA and the SBA.
+Make sure all employees have a copy of your emergency contact list which includes names, addresses, cell phone numbers, and email addresses.
+Contact list should also include local fire, police, and federal authorities like FEMA and the SBA.
 You should also compile a list of your largest and most important suppliers and customers.

 Identify alternative business locations for the short and long term.
-Many employees may be able to work from their homes if your business location becomes inaccessible.
+Your business may have the meant to have employees work from their homes if your business location becomes inaccessible.
 But you may need to make provisions for temporary office space in the event that is not possible.
 Likewise, you may want to identify a facility where you could set up operations or outsource work during a recovery period.
 Always have a backup plan.